NREL/pv_tomcat/README.md

 ### Optical changes

-Changes to optical properties or to the optical stack representing the PV module and solar cell should be made in SunSolve.
-Don't forget to propagate these changes all the way to the time-series file.
+Changes to optical properties or to the optical stack representing the PV module and solar cell should be made in the optical model of the module.
+Don't forget to propagate these changes through the TOMCAT optics file all the way to the time-series file.

 ### Changes to weather conditions

 Weather files from any of the [>1000 TMY3 locations](https://rredc.nrel.gov/solar/old_data/nsrdb/1991-2005/tmy3/) can be used without modification.

 Weather data from other sources, for instance from local meteorological measurement stations with higher measurement frequency than hourly, can also be used.
 Because every met station is different, it is the user's responsibility to ensure that local weather data are used correctly to generate the time-series input file.
+In addition, the functions provided here are designed to parse TMY3 files, other formats may be accomidated through modification of `generate_input()`.

 ### Thermal, electrical, and geometric changes